Scientific Name: Hylobates lar

 Our White-Handed Gibbons:

 About White-Handed Gibbons:

-The white-handed, or Lar Gibbon, is considered endangered.
+White-handed gibbons, or Lar gibbons, are an arboreal primate species found across various countries in Southeastern Asia.
+They are most notable for their distinctive whooping call that they do in order to communicate and bond with other gibbons.
+Gibbon groups usually consist of 2 mated adults and up to 4 offspring and cover upwards of 100 miles of territory.
+You can usually spot them swinging among the treetops of their forests using their long arms with a method called brachiation.
+This unique motion involves the gibbon swinging their entire body like a pendulum to maintain momentum, save energy, and launch themselves up to 30 feet forward!
+Unfortunately, their populations have been declining in recent years.
 This is due, in part, to the flourishing illegal pet trade in Thailand in which they are hunted, captured, traded, and exploited.
 The deforestation of their forest habitat is also a threat and is becoming more of a problem.
 Protected conservation areas provide the greatest survival rates for populations of this species, although the ongoing agricultural development through these areas increases both fragmentation and access for hunters.

 Did You Know?!

 - A gibbon’s hands have short, opposable thumbs and long, curved fingers that are held together to form hooks as they swing through the canopy.
 The large toe on their feet is also opposable.
 While on the ground, however, a gibbon will hold their arms up at an angle in order to keep balance and prevent them from dragging on the ground.